inky/xcode-snippets/README.md

 > Now copy-paste the code from one of these snippets, highlight the code block
 > you just pasted and drag it to the Code Snippet panel.
 Make sure to match
 > the suggested platform, language, and completion scope.

+Make sure to match the completion scope that's noted in the comment above the snippet.
+The platform is *All* and the language is *Objective-C* unless stated otherwise.